 Just in case you missed the news last month, I am a member of the Johnsonville Kitchens Community Blogger Panel and I couldn’t be more excited to support this brand.
-It’s a brand we buy anyway, so being able to work directly with them is just icing on the cake.
+It’s a brand we buy anyway, so being able to work directly with them is just icing on the cake, y’all.

 A couple of months ago, my father made a pancake sausage muffin using pancake mix.
 Since I wanted to incorporate whole wheat, I decided to skip the pancake mix and just make my own.
 The outcome was a hearty breakfast muffin that had dairy, whole wheat and protein.